Vikrammel/scalable-distributed-kvs/README.md

 [godoc command is not available fix](https://github.com/Microsoft/vscode-go/issues/446)

-* note: beware of nothing things down in your code, vscode marks extraneous code as wrong or even

-	removes it entirely upon save
+* note: beware of noting things down in your code, vscode marks extraneous code as wrong or even removes it entirely upon save